cdeboever3/cdpybio/README.md

  * `def read_sj_out_tab`: Read `sj.out.tab` file from STAR and parse it.
  * `def read_external_annotation`: Read file with junctions from some database.
    This does not have to be the same splice junction database used with STAR.
-The file must have some specific columns.
-Compatible with output from the `gencode.make_splice_junction`.
+The file must have some specific columns (see docstring).
+Compatible with output from the `gencode.make_splice_junction_df`.
  * `def combine_sj_out`: Combine SJ.out.tab files from STAR by filtering based on coverage and comparing to an external annotation to discover novel junctions.